Elvis Presley: Early live performances and RCA Victor contract

-The trio played publicly for the first time on July 17 at the Bon Air club—Presley still sporting his child-size guitar.
-At the end of the month, they appeared at the Overton Park Shell, with Slim Whitman headlining.
-Here Elvis pioneered 'Rubber Legs', his signature style dance movement that he is best known for.
-A combination of his strong response to rhythm and nervousness at playing before a large crowd led Presley to shake his legs as he performed: his wide-cut pants emphasized his movements, causing young women in the audience to start screaming.
-Moore recalled, "During the instrumental parts, he would back off from the mike and be playing and shaking, and the crowd would just go wild".
-Black, a natural showman, whooped and rode his bass, hitting double licks that Presley would later remember as "really a wild sound, like a jungle drum or something".
+The trio played publicly for the first time at the Bon Air club on July 17, 1954.
+Later that month, they appeared at the Overton Park Shell, with Slim Whitman headlining.
+Here Elvis pioneered "Rubber legs", his signature dance movement.
+A combination of his strong response to rhythm and nervousness led Presley to shake his legs as he performed: His wide-cut pants emphasized his movements, causing young women in the audience to start screaming.
+Moore recalled, "During the instrumental parts, he would back off from the mic and be playing and shaking, and the crowd would just go wild."

-Soon after, Moore and Black left their old band, the Starlite Wranglers, to play with Presley regularly, and DJ/promoter Bob Neal became the trio's manager.
-From August through October, they played frequently at the Eagle's Nest club and returned to Sun Studio for more recording sessions, and Presley quickly grew more confident on stage.
+Soon after, Moore and Black left their old band to play with Presley regularly, and disc jockey/promoter Bob Neal became the trio's manager.
+From August through October, they played frequently at the Eagle's Nest club, a dance venue in Memphis.
+When Presley played, teenagers rushed from the pool to fill the club, then left again as the house western swing band resumed.
+Presley quickly grew more confident on stage.
 According to Moore, "His movement was a natural thing, but he was also very conscious of what got a reaction.
 He'd do something one time and then he would expand on it real quick."
-Presley made what would be his only appearance on Nashville's Grand Ole Opry stage on October 2; after a polite audience response, Opry manager Jim Denny told Phillips that his singer was "not bad" but did not suit the program.
+Amid these live performances, Presley returned to Sun studio for more recording sessions.
+Presley made what would be his only appearance on Nashville's Grand Ole Opry on October 2; Opry manager Jim Denny told Phillips that his singer was "not bad" but did not suit the program.